RJamesJers/Image-Recognition-Classification/README.md

 3. Evaluate the Model to understand

 ### 1. Undertand the Data
+Methods used:

+- Basixc Data Exploration

+- Print Images

+- Create Test Train Split

 ### 2. Build Model Tuition
+Methods used:

+- Created a Scikit-Learn pipeline using PCA and Logistic Regression

+-

 ### 3. Model Evaluation